auroravoje/auroravoje.github.io/_posts/2025-10-15-ai-agents-azure-and-streamlit.md

     return st.session_state.get('thread_id'), st.session_state.get('run_id')
 ```

-This function implements the Azure Python SDK methods described in the [documentation](https://learn.microsoft.com/en-us/azure/ai-foundry/quickstarts/get-started-code?tabs=python) to connect to the given agent,
+The `send_message_user()` function implements the Azure Python SDK methods described in the [Azure documentation](https://learn.microsoft.com/en-us/azure/ai-foundry/quickstarts/get-started-code?tabs=python) to connect to the given agent,
 create a new thread and run and returns the `thread_id` and `run_id` back to the main app function.